-If we start at the finish node and do a reverse-topological ordering, we can also compute the Latest Completion time for each node, which is the last time the node can be completed without delaying the project's overall completion time.
+We can also compute the Latest Completion time for each node, which is the last time the node can be completed without delaying the project's overall completion time.
+We start at the finish node and work backwards.
 The LC and EC times for the finish node a are the same.
 For other nodes, if we have then X.LC = Y.LC - t then X.LC = min{Y1.LC-t1, Y2.LC-t2, Y3.LC-t3}